 The workshop is designed as an interactive forum to provide peer-to-peer information exchange and tools for new programs to get started, as well as to create a support and collaboration network with existing programs.
 A working session will provide participants with the opportunity to discuss potential partners and model adaptations for meeting local needs.

-The workshop will be held on Friday, November 2, 2018 in the Joann Jundt Lounge in the Gonzaga University Hemmingson Center in Spokane, Washington.
+The workshop will be held on Friday, November 2, 2018 in Room 330 of the Hemmingson Center at Gonzaga University in Spokane, Washington.
 There is no fee to register, but attendance is limited.

 Marc Schlossberg, co-director of the Sustainable Cities Initiative at the University of Oregon, where the model was first pioneered, and Branden Born, co-director of the Livable City Year Program at the University of Washington will provide an in-depth introduction to EPIC, including logistics and benefits; case studies from past partnerships; guidance on setting up a pilot year; and a Q & A discussion with agency and university representatives on successful implementation of the model.